-Most of our classes continue at their regular times this month.
+Many of our classes continue at their regular times.
 They are our attempt to honour the class passes you’ve purchased.
-Please note that if you decide not to attend a class you’ve registered, you must cancel your registration at least one hour before the class starts or you will be charged.
+Please note that if you decide not to attend a class you’ve registered for, you must cancel your registration at least one hour before the class starts or you will be charged.

 Online Yoga isn’t the same as instruction in person, but we are working hard to add some benefit to this virtual situation.
 Soon you’ll be able to watch the classes you’ve registered for anytime, so if you miss the live Zoom cast, or there’s another time you’d like to practice, you’re not out of luck.

 We’ve had some really great feedback about how this self practice at home can create an even deeper sense of focus, connection, and ‘being yoga’.

 If you have any questions at all about your passes or this whole new technical world, please don’t hesitate to call, 250-877-3387 or email email@example.com.

 We appreciate your patience as the situation with COVID-19 is evolving quickly.
 Please check back here or sign up for emails (below) for updates.

 This quotation from my book got posted on Facebook the other day and generated quite a bit of interest.
 But not everyone, particularly those who only take classes, agrees with the statement.
 A woman came up to me at a yoga conference earlier this year to say she’d heard me make a similar comment at a workshop I taught in Los Angeles a few years ago, and it made her really angry.
 It’s easy to understand that reaction when your experience in class has been so positive, and even healing.